Narendra Modi's visit to Melbourne for talks and cultural event with protests

 Key details reported by multiple sources:

-• The event features 17 teams and 33 performances showcasing Indian diaspora culture
+- The event features 17 teams and 33 performances from the Indian diaspora

 Points of Difference